Indexing Backlinks

 Key Takeaways

-- Effective SEO Practices: By focusing on keyword research, metadata, and intelligent recommendations, our links now rank for over 166,456 keywords.
+By focusing on keyword research, metadata, and intelligent content optimization, our links now rank for over 166,456 keywords. - Collaborative Success

-- Collaborative Success: Our approach is a win-win for both our clients and publishers, enhancing overall outcomes without additional costs.
+Our approach benefits both clients and publishers, enhancing overall outcomes without additional costs.

-“We don’t own Google and have no control over whether a link gets indexed.”
+“We don’t own Google, so we can’t guarantee if a link gets indexed.”

 ---|---|